websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/creating-objects.md

 # Creating Objects

 Liferay Objects provides low-code development capabilities in the Liferay UI.
-Using the Objects portlet, you can build fully integrated Liferay applications without having to develop any code or manually deploy modules.
+Using the Objects portlet, you can build fully integrated Liferay applications without writing any code or manually deploy modules.
 This process includes [creating](#creating-object-drafts) an initial draft of the Object, [editing](#editing-object-drafts) the Object draft, and finally [publishing](#publishing-object-drafts) the draft to create the new application.
 Publishing an Object draft creates a fully integrated Liferay application that can be [managed and extended](./managing-objects.md) at any time via the Objects portlet.

 ## Creating Object Drafts